-What is Mohs Surgery?Also called Mohs micrographic surgery, Mohs surgery is a unique surgical treatment for skin cancer.
-It enables the surgeon to identify the exact areas to which the cancer has spread.
+What is Mohs Surgery?Also called Mohs micrographic surgery, it is a unique surgical treatment for skin cancer.
+It enables the surgeon to identify the exact areas in which cancer has spread.
 The surgeon is able to completely remove cancer cells from all detected areas.
-Mohs surgery offers a precise technique for cancer treatment.
+This surgery offers a precise technique for cancer treatment.
 It allows the surgeon to spare as much healthy skin as possible.
 This is especially significant in cases where the cancer is in an area with a smaller amount of skin tissue, such as the eyelids, ears, or hands.
-Mohs surgery provides the highest cure rate and smallest scar for many types of skin cancers.
+It provides the highest cure rate and smallest scar for many types of skin cancers.
 Depending on the diagnosis, location, and other features of your skin cancer, your doctor may recommend Mohs surgery.

-- Mohs surgery is very effective, because it is performed until there are no cancerous cells left in the region.
+- is very effective because it is performed until there are no cancerous cells left in the region.
 Even the smallest cancerous cell is removed.
 For a patient who has a standard skin tumor and is receiving the treatment for the first time, the chance of success is 98% to 99%.

 - In about 80% of patients, all cancerous cells are removed by removing only a single layer of skin.

 - The required incision is smaller due to the layer-by-layer removal of affected cells.
 As a result, post-surgical marks are minimized and healing is faster.
 Skin reconstruction after this surgery is much less extensive than with other options.

 - The overall surgical time is reduced because the surgeon does not have to wait for pathology reports to find out if the cancer site has more cancer cells since the surgeon is the one performing the pathological examination.
 The procedure time is reduced to around 2.5 to 4 hours in most cases.